usetech-llc/polkadot_api_dotnet/doc/demo_milestone2.md

 41dca9c - fix UnsubscribeStorage
 e5b780d - Added debug output for acceptance testing 6833dd8 - Fixed compiler warnings
+a005e01 - WIP - milestone deliverables 2
+23f6ab2 - Submit extrinsic nonce length fix
 ```

 ### API library is packaged as a zip archive with DLL files that can be used without compilation on Windows.

+See release files in this repository

 ## Extra Deliverables